att-circ-contrl/exp-preproc/README.md

 Libraries are provided as subfolders in the `libraries` folder.
 With that folder on path, call `addPathsExpPreproc` to add sub-folders.

-Library folders are:
+Library sub-folders are:

+* `lib-exppreproc-iter` --
+High-level entry-point function that iterates through sessions, probes, and trials, and helper functions that perform various preprocessing tasks.

-_(Documentation NYI.)_
+_(Ported ExpUtils subfolders NYI.)_

-## Sample Code Folders
+## Sample Code Folder

-Sample code suitable for reference is in the following folders.
-Most folders also have a README file describing the sample code.
+Sample code suitable for reference is in the `code-examples` folder.
+This includes the following files:

 _(NYI)_